zoylendt/zoylendt.github.io/content/Selfhosted/Offen backup & restore.md

 # Personal backup scripts

-This section is about my personal backup script, adapted to the layout of my systems.
+This section is about my personal backup scripts, adapted to the layout of my systems.

 ## Unraid